kwonus/Quelle-Obsolete/Quelle.md

-### VIII.
+### VII.
 More about Segmentation of Quelle Statements

-The "*print*" verb has very limited grammar.
-And it can only be used in a dependent clause of SEARCH.

 **CONTROL::SETTING directives:**